-The Nomination and Remuneration Committees were combined in FY16 and meets as required and on several occasions throughout the year.
-For membership and attendance details of the Nomination and Remuneration Committee, refer to the Directors’ Report.
+The People and Culture Committee meets as required and at least four times throughout the year.
+For membership and attendance details of the People and Culture Committee, refer to the Directors’ Report.

-The composition of the Nomination and Remuneration Committee is based on the following principles:
+The composition of the People and Culture Committee is based on the following principles:

-The Nomination and Remuneration Committee operates under a charter that details the Committee’s role and responsibilities, composition, structure and membership requirements.
-The charter is reviewed annually to ensure it remains consistent with the Board’s objectives and responsibilities.
+The People and Culture Committee operates under a charter that details the Committee’s role and responsibilities, composition, structure and membership requirements.
+The charter is reviewed regularly to ensure it remains consistent with the Board’s objectives and responsibilities.
 Refer to the Group’s website at www.gwagroup.com.au under Corporate Governance Policies for a copy of the charter.

 The main responsibilities of the Committee include:

-The Company Secretary prepares the draft minutes for each Nomination and Remuneration Committee meeting which are tabled at the next Nomination and Remuneration Committee meeting for review and approval.
-The draft minutes are also included in the Board papers for the next Board meeting following the Nomination and Remuneration Committee meeting.
+The Company Secretary prepares the draft minutes for each People and Culture Committee meeting which are tabled at the next Committee meeting for review and approval.
+The draft minutes are also included in the Board papers for the next Board meeting following the People and Culture Committee meeting.